Why Sponsor a Registered Apprenticeship Program?

 Registered apprenticeship is a formal training relationship between an employer and an employee.
-It is for a specific period of time.
-It combines hands-on work experience and classroom instruction.
-This leads to professional, independent, skilled workers.
+It is for a specific period of time, and combines hands-on work experience with classroom instruction leading to professional, independent, skilled workers.
 During this time, the worker or apprentice learns a trade.

 - Pipeline: Supply of skilled workers

 - Cost Savings: Increased productivity and reduced turnover

 - Quality Work: Structured training leads to highly skilled workforce

 - Happy Workers: Increased worker retention and attendance, and good-paying jobs

 - Reputation: Become an industry leader in high-quality employment and training opportunities